uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Good
     * User Stories UI: Almost ½ of the user stories are usable using the UI.
     * User Stories API: Almost ½ of the user stories with a relevant API are usable using the API.
 Adheres to the specification.
-    * Test Cases: At least ½ of the user have tests written, most pass tests.
+    * Test Cases: At least ½ of the user stories have tests written, most pass tests.
     * UI Design: Looks good.
 It's not obvious how you would use the UI to do some of ½ of the user stories.
     * Tool use: Frequent but inconsistent use of Git, etc. Commits/merges/PRs are medium and with inconsistent frequency.
 All the teammates are working at the same time.
 Using GitHub to help communicate.
 Well organized repository and branches.
     * TA Walkthrough: A couple of snags, bugs, last second workarounds.